jujax/m5coreink-lightmeter/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the LICENSE file for details.

+## Acknowledgements

+* Adafruit GFX Library
+* Adafruit BusIO
+* GxEPD2 Library
+* BH1750 Library